MicrosoftDocs/cpp-docs/docs/mfc/reference/cautohidedocksite-class.md

  The rectangle is adjusted for the offset margins so that they are not included.

 ##  <a name="m_nextraspace"></a>  CAutoHideDockSite::m_nExtraSpace
- The size of the space between the edges of the [CAutoHideDockSite Class](../../mfc/reference/cautohidedocksite-class.md) and the [CMFCAutoHideBar Class](../../mfc/reference/cmfcautohidebar-class.md) objects.
+ The size of the space between the edges of the `CAutoHideDockSite Class` objects.

 ```
 static int m_nExtraSpace;